sourcegraph/lsp-adapter/README.md

 Most language servers will only ever look at files that match a set of known patterns.
 On initialize lsp-adapter copies a full work-tree to disk for a repository, but by specify `-glob` we can avoid copying over files that will not be looked at.
 For example, if a python language server only looks at `py` and `pyc` files you can specify `-glob=*.py:*.pyc`.
 The matching is done on the basename of the path using [path.Match](https://godoc.org/path#Match).

 ## Did Open Hack

 Some language servers do not follow the LSP spec correctly and refuse to work unless the `textDocument/didOpen` notification has been sent.
 See [this commit](https://github.com/sourcegraph/lsp-adapter/commit/1228a1fbaf102aa44575cec6802a5a211d117ee1) for more context.
 If the language server that you’re trying to use has this issue, try setting the `didOpenLanguage` flag (example: if a python language server had this issue - use `./lsp-adapter -didOpenLanguage=python ...`) to work around it.

 ## JSONRPC2 ID Rewrite Hack

-Some langauge servers do not follow the JSONRPC2 spec correctly and fail if the Request ID is not a number of string.
+Some language servers do not follow the JSONRPC2 spec correctly and fail if the Request ID is not a number of string.
 If the language server that you’re trying to use has this issue, try setting the `jsonrpc2IDRewrite` flag (example: if a rust language server had this issue - use `./lsp-adapter -jsonrpc2IDRewrite=number ...`) to work around it.